Joeccp/SBA/docs/ticket.md

 **Ticket number starts with a 'T', followed by at least 5 digits.**

+> Also check out the documentation about [seat status override](seatStatusOverride.md).

 ## HOWTO: Buy a seat as a user

 1. Login as a **user**, enter mode `1`(Buy a ticket), enter the house number.